 - 1. Temporarily place the amplifier as close as possible to the selected mounting location. - 2.
-If your auto sound system has four separate line out jacks, connect the auto sound system to the amplifier.
+If your auto sound system has two line out jacks, connect the auto sound system to the amplifier as shown:

-If your auto sound system has two line out jacks (left and right), connect the auto sound system to the amplifier.
+Note: If your auto sound system has four separate line out jacks, use the auto sound system's front left and right jacks to make this connection.